The Mood: Present day

 Mark James (Fordyce) is currently the managing director of Sugarstar, a website that provides "pre-cleared" music for use in television, commercials and films; and chairman/founder of York Data Services, a business internet service provider in North Yorkshire and John Moore lead singer, guitarist is still residing in York.

 The Mood have recently bought back their entire back catalogue of recordings from RCA/Sony which has been languishing in their vaults for forty years.
 Eric and Mark are back together again working to remix and digitally remaster all of these recordings, some that have never seen the light of day in all this time, particularly the album and many tracks they recorded that were never released.
-They are kicking the ball off with an album of their 7” singles called ‘The Singles 1981-1984’ which is now on all main streamings sites and a new website The Mood.UK where a special collectors coloured vinyl album and CD of ‘The Singles 1981-1984’ can be ordered.
-They have plans to release a 12” version of the album and planning to work on the many recordings and the album that was never released in the near future.
+They are kicking the ball off with an album of their 7” singles called ‘The Singles 1981-1984’ which is now on all main streamings sites and a new website The Mood.UK where a special collectors coloured vinyl album download and CD of ‘The Singles 1981-1984’ can be ordered.
+They have now released a 12” version of the album ‘The 12” Extended Mixes’ Remastered 2026 available as special edition vinyl, CD and download from their website the mood.uk and planning to work on the many recordings and the album that was never released in the near future.